CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/crosspf-continue.png)

-1. Once you log in to Azure, Navigate back to command prompt now you are going to build the Docker images in the next steps and will be pushing them to ACR.
+1. Once you log in to Azure, navigate back to the command prompt now, you are going to build the Docker images in the next steps and will be pushing them to ACR.

    ![](media/E1T2S8.png)

-1. Now build the **contosotraders-carts** docker image using the Dockerfile in the directory.
+1. Now build the **contosotraders-carts** Docker image using the Dockerfile in the directory.
 Take note of how the deployed Azure Container Registry is referenced.

     ```
     docker build src -f ./src/ContosoTraders.Api.Carts/Dockerfile -t contosotradersacr<inject key="DeploymentID" enableCopy="false"/>.azurecr.io/contosotradersapicarts:latest -t contosotradersacr<inject key="DeploymentID" enableCopy="false"/>.azurecr.io/contosotradersapicarts:latest